About the Military and Security Society

 3. Share our own work and experiences

 • We want and welcome your contributions!
-Look to the MAS Discussions via INFORMS Connect for calls for both session chairs and presenters within the MAS clusters at the INFORMS Annual Meeting, the Winter Simulation Conference, and other major events.
+Look to the MAS Discussions via INFORMS Connect for calls for both session chairs and presenters within the MAS clusters at the INFORMS Annual Meeting, the Winter Simulation Conference, and other major INFORMS events.

 4. Recognize excellence and achievement